RektifyAI/attack-playbook/README.md

 Defintions:
 1. What is Bitcoin?
 > Bitcoin is a peer-to-peer digital currency system that allows for global payments.
-Bitcoin was launched by anonymous super-coder, Satoshi Nakamoto in 2008.
+Bitcoin was launched by anonymous developer, Satoshi Nakamoto in 2008.

 2. What are cryptocurrencies?
 > Any digital currency whose transacations are stored on a blockchain and is not Bitcoin.